Swiatek, Jabeur will meet in 1st US Open final for both

 With four-time major champion Arantxa Sánchez Vicario in her guest box — they traded thumbs-up signals at match’s end — Jabeur improved to 6-0 in semifinals this season and earned her tour-leading 92nd victory in all since the start of 2021.
 No. 91 came when she defeated Ajla Tomljanovic, who eliminated Serena Williams in the third round.

-To Jabeur’s surprise, and delight, she heard her quarterfinal victory over Tomljanovic on Tuesday was drawing viewers back home, even though it was on TV the same night as a Champions League game between Juventus and Paris St. Germain.
+To Jabeur’s surprise, and delight, she heard Tuesday’s victory over Tomljanovic on Tuesday was drawing viewers back home, even though it there also was a Champions League game between Juventus and Paris St. Germain on TV.

 “In Tunisia, it’s all about soccer,” she said.
-“But people were not watching the game, they were watching my game, which is impressive to me.”
+“But people were not watching (that) game, they were watching my game, which is impressive to me.”

-That’s part of the way in which she is changing views about tennis in her country — and on a continent.
+Just one example of how she is changing views about tennis in her country — and on a continent.

-Since pro players were first admitted to major tennis tournaments, never had an African woman or Arab woman been to a Slam final until she did that two months ago at Wimbledon, where she ended up losing to Elena Rybakina.
+Since pro players were first admitted to major tennis tournaments, never had an African woman or Arab woman been to a Slam final until she did that at the All England Club before losing to Elena Rybakina.

-In 2020, at the Australian Open, she became the first Arab woman to reach the quarterfinals at a major.
-Last year produced all sorts of milestones: first Arab player to break into the top 10 of the men’s or women’s rankings; first Arab to win a WTA title.
+At the 2020 Australian Open, she became the first Arab woman to reach the quarterfinals at a major.
+Last year, she was the first Arab player to break into the top 10 of the men’s or women’s rankings and first with a WTA title.

-“Definitely saying out loud what I want to do is part of me achieving things,” said Jabeur, who dropped to her knees and let out a yell when the semifinal against Garcia ended, then followed that up by laying on her back in the middle of the court.
+“Definitely saying out loud what I want to do is part of me achieving things,” said Jabeur, who dropped to her knees and let out a yell when Thursday’s semifinal ended, then layed on her back.

 “I’m sure it’s a lot of pressure on her shoulders,” said Garcia, a 28-year-old from France.
 “But she looks like to be managing it really well.”

-On this 75-degree (24 Celsius) evening under the lights in Arthur Ashe Stadium, Jabeur paid attention to her coach’s instruction to focus on going after Garcia’s backhand and finished with 21 winners — after one that was aided by a fortuitous bounce off the top of the net, Jabeur put up a hand to apologize, then blew a kiss to the sky — and just 15 unforced errors.
+On this 75-degree (24 Celsius) evening under the lights in Arthur Ashe Stadium, Jabeur finished with 21 winners — after one was aided by a fortuitous net cord, Jabeur put up a hand to apologize, then blew a kiss to the sky — and just 15 unforced errors.

 She delivered eight aces.
-She went 4 for 4 on break chances and never faced a single one.
+She went 4 for 4 on break chances and didn’t face any.

-When Jabeur went up a break in the second to lead 3-1 merely 40 minutes in, the match was not yet won, but it might as well have been.

-After a moment of silence to commemorate the death of Queen Elizabeth II, Garcia won the coin toss and chose to serve, which made sense when you consider that she leads the tour in aces in 2022 (although hit just two on Thursday).

-It was a rather inauspicious and jittery start for Garcia, who hadn’t lost a set at Flushing Meadows on the way to her debut in a Slam semifinal.
+It was a rather inauspicious start for Garcia, who hadn’t lost a set on the way to her debut in a Slam semifinal.

 “Mentally,” said Jabeur, who travels with a sports psychologist, “I was so ready.”